janwilmake/universal-mcp-oauth/mcp-demo/README.md

 This demo exposes an MCP that uses X as OAuth Provider without having to configure any environment variables, and without having to pre-register any clients.
+In other words, this allows **secretless authorizable MCP servers**.

 It can be tested locally: